mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

     }
 }

+```

 ## Note:
-Your graphs shouldn't be cyclic otherwise
+Your graphs shouldn't be cyclic otherwise you won't be terminating/ending your graph or state machine.
+For this reason, State Machines are usually named 'Finite State machines'.
-```